cambridge-cares/TheWorldAvatar/Agents/VisBackendAgent/README.md

 > Report unfulfilled service tasks

+Users can send a `GET` request to the `<baseURL>/vis-backend-agent/contracts/service/report/form` endpoint to retrieve the form template associated with the report event.
+Note that this will require `SHACL` restrictions to be defined and instantiated into the knowledge graph.
+A sample `ServiceReportOccurrenceShape` is defined in `./resources/shacl.ttl`.
+At the moment, properties may ONLY include remarks.

 Users can send a `POST` request to the `<baseURL>/vis-backend-agent/contracts/service/report` endpoint to report an unfulfilled service of a specified contract.
 Note that this route does require the following `JSON` request parameters:

 ```json